The tibia is the main bone of the lower leg, forming what is more commonly known as the shin.

 - Anteromedial surface, 2-3cm below the tibial tuberosity

 - Proximal to the medial malleolus

 Complications of IO access include osteomyelitis, iatrogenic fracture and compartment syndrome.
 IO infusions should be discontinued when IV access has been achieved.

 The distal end of the tibia widens to assist with weight-bearing.

 The medial malleolus is a bony projection continuing inferiorly on the medial aspect of the tibia.
 It articulates with the tarsal bones to form part of the ankle joint.
 On the posterior surface of the tibia, there is a groove through which the tendon of tibialis posterior passes.

-Laterally is the fibular notch, where the fibula is bound to the tibia – forming the tibiofibular joint.
+Laterally is the fibular notch, where the fibula is bound to the tibia – forming the distal tibiofibular joint.

 Clinical Relevance: Fractures of the Tibia